This image has an empty alt attribute; its file name is cropped-possessthevisionfront013.jpg

-This posting is one of several that chronicle what happened when I started to disbelieve the devil’s existence.
-They convey just how physical, spiritual-warfare can be and are a warning to all who hold such a belief.
-You can read my previous post here MY DAY OF DEATH, as it is a lead-in to the material published here.
+This posting is one of several chronicling what happened when I began disbelieving the devil’s existence.
+They convey just how physical and spiritual warfare can be and warn all who hold such a belief.
+You can read my previous post here, MY DAY OF DEATH, as it is a lead-in to this material.

 THE INTENSIVE CARE UNIT AND THE INITIAL PROGNOSIS

-I walked into the emergency room (ER), unable to stand erect, clutching my abdomen in pain.
-Being irritable from my physical disorder, I demanded immediate attention when I reached the admissions window.
+I staggered into the emergency room (ER), unable to stand erect, clutching my abdomen in pain.
+Being irritable from my physical disorder, I rudely demanded immediate attention at the admissions window.
 In response, however, the nurse handed me several forms to fill out and requested my proof of insurance.
-All this procedural stuff had taken so much time that I wondered if I would receive treatment in time.
-I then felt the urge to vomit again and hurried to the lavatory on the other side of the room.
-In the rest room I reasoned that if I had food poisoning, I should be getting better by now as I should have emptied my stomach.
+All this procedural stuff took so long that I wondered if I would receive treatment in time.
+I then felt the urge to vomit again, as I did several times at the concert, and hurried to the lavatory on the other side of the lobby.
+In the restroom, I reasoned that I should have emptied my stomach by now and, therefore, getting better.
 But this certainly was not the reality.

 I stumbled back into the reception area, knowing I was acutely ill.
-Surprisingly, two ER nurses with a wheelchair were waiting to take me to an examination room.
+Surprisingly, as I exited the restroom, I found two ER nurses with a wheelchair waiting to take me to an examination room.

 Photo by RODNAE Productions on Pexels.com

-A very young man came in and examined my belly.
-He looked like a high school student, and I hoped he was not my doctor, but, as it turned out, he was the intern on duty.
-He completed the preliminary examination, but we still needed the blood sample results to provide a prognosis.
-As I waited for the results, my illness and pain deepened.
+A very young man came in and examined my abdomen.
+He appeared like a high school student to me, and I hoped he was not my doctor, but, as it turned out, he was the intern on duty.
+He completed the preliminary examination but needed blood sample results to provide a prognosis.
+As I waited for the results, my pain deepened.

-The young physician returned an hour later and advised me that he had arrived at a very uncommon diagnosis.
-As a result, he requested the assistance of a resident for confirmation.
-Thirty minutes later, the resident physician came to reexamine me.
+The young physician returned an hour later and advised me that he had arrived at a very unusual diagnosis.
+As a result, he requested validation from a resident for confirmation.
+Thirty minutes later, the resident physician arrived to reexamine me.
 After reviewing the data, he concurred with the intern’s preliminary diagnosis.
-However, he also wanted a confirmation by the hospital’s top doctor.
-I asked what my infirmity might be, but they were hesitant to say anything about their diagnosis.
+However, because of the rareness of his opinion, he also wanted confirmation from the hospital’s top doctor.
+I asked what my infirmity might be, but both doctors were hesitant to say anything about their diagnosis.
 Things were becoming scary.
 What could be so dire that it required this level of consideration and secretiveness?

-So I waited in pain for another hour to allow the head physician to drive in from home.
+So, I waited in pain for another hour to allow the head physician to commute from home.
 When he arrived, I received a third examination.
-After deliberating, they all agreed that I was suffering from a malfunctioning pancreas.
+After deliberating with the other doctors, they all agreed that I was suffering from a malfunctioning pancreas.

 Photo by EVG Kowalievska

 They then transferred me to an intensive care unit and gave me morphine for the pain, which had now spread throughout my entire body.
-At this point, it felt like I had needles and pins implanted in every square millimeter of my body.
-Soon the discomfort was so extreme that parts of my body went numb.
+At this point, it felt like needles and pins were embedded in every square millimeter of my body.
+Soon, the discomfort was so extreme that various body parts went numb.

 Although I did not know it then, the physicians had already informed my immediate family that they did not expect me to live through the night.
 Further, they recommended contacting distant family members who might want to see me before I died.